Are you still scratching your head sometimes when it comes to GDPR? Have no fear—our legal team is here to answer all your email marketing questions.

 69. If an EU citizen unsubscribes from a mailing list, am I allowed to send an unsubscribe confirmation email at the point of unsubscribing?

 Well, it’s tricky.
-When a person unsubscribes, he/she is confirming that they don’t want to receive any emails.
+When a person unsubscribes, they are confirming that they don’t want to receive any emails.
 But on the other hand, an unsubscribe email is confirmation.
 A safe option is to not send emails.
 It would be better to lead the person to a landing page that confirms their action.

 71. Do we have to send back the signed Agreement?
-By Mail or email or fax?
+If so, should we send it by mail or email or fax?

 72. When we receive consent from users on our website, should we inform MailerLite?

 You don't need to inform us.
-The burden of proof is on you.
+The burden of proof is on you, because according to the GDPR wording, you are a Data Controller, while MailerLite is a Data Processor.
 If you use MailerLite opt-in forms, you will be able to secure more proof, such as location data.

-73. Is there a way to discover location based solely on an email address?
+73. Is there a way to discover the location, based solely on an email address?

 Typically, an email address is not enough information to discover a location.
 If a user subscribes with a MailerLite form, their location is automatically tracked.
 This is not the case if you import your own list.